 Hurricane, Cyclone and Tropical Storm Information for Dominican Republic

-The work hurricane originates from the Taino, the original occupants of the island.
+The work hurricane originates from the Tainos, the original occupants of this island of Hispaniola.
 Jurakan or Juracán, a Taino God, controlled the power of the hurricane.
-Since he control the water and winds when he was angry a hurricane would appear.
+Jurakan controlled the water and winds.
+When he was angry a hurricane would appear.
 He was a very angry deity and was not easy to appease, this is why there are so many storms.

 The Spanish who came to the island changed the word from Juracán to huracán.
 The English adapted the word to become the word hurricane that we use today.